wlloyduw/ContainerProfiler/docs/build_2.md

 ## (UC5) How do I perform time series sampling of the task or application installed using the installation script

-After the container name 'profiler:sysbench' you will need to specify any command line arguments for the application being profiled.
+After the container name 'profiler:sysbench' you will need to specify the command line arguments for the application being profiled.

 In addition, add the '-t' argument to specify a time series sampling interval.  (e.g. '-t 1' for 1-second sampling)